bberka/Modmail.NET/README.md

 - **Description**: List all ticket types.
 - **Usage**: `/ticket-type list`

+# Contributing
+Create a pull request by using semantic commits and proper explanation

 # Disclaimer
 You are responsible for data safety of users and messages when you are using this bot.